 How Catnip Blisses Out Cats

-Every cat owner knows the amusement of watching their pet trip out on catnip — rolling around in kittenish excitement with a catnip-stuffed toy, which the cat sucks and mauls and chews into a shapeless, saliva-soaked blob.
+Every cat parent knows the amusement of watching their pet trip out on catnip — rolling around in kittenish excitement with a catnip-stuffed toy, which the cat sucks and mauls and chews into a shapeless, saliva-soaked blob.
 Or you might sprinkle fresh catnip on your cat’s scratching post.
 When I do this, Chickpea, my own catnip-obsessive, starts out scratching but pretty quickly stops, hugs the cardboard scratcher, and starts licking the corrugation as though he were possessed and in the throes of love.
 Other times I’ll just toss some catnip on the floor, at which point he starts ecstatically flipping around in the crumbly green leaves like one might in an ocean of cash.

 The science behind catnip’s euphoria-like effects

 Catnip is also called catmint, catswort, and field balm, though I’m curious where and during which century.
 But what is catnip and how does it do what it does?
-“There are a few compounds in catnip that alter the behavior of wild and domestic cats, but the main [essential oil] that attracts cats is nepetalactone, and nepetalic acid is what gives most cats the high that we see,” says veterinarian Dr. Sarah Dougherty, DVM.
+“There are a few compounds in catnip that alter the behavior of wild and domestic cats, but the main [essential oil] that attracts cats is nepetalactone, and nepetalic acid is what gives most cats the high that we see,” says veterinarian Dr. Sarah Dougherty.
 “They will experience euphoria-like effects, characterized by licking, chewing, and head shaking, followed by cheek and body rubbing.
 Spontaneous vocalization can occur, which could be a response to hallucinations.
 A lot of people have also referred to catnip as an aphrodisiac for cats, and while the physiological response is not the same, some sexual stimulation is evident.”
 Which would explain why young cats under the age of around six months, who haven’t yet developed those receptors, do not respond to it.

 Catnip can mellow out stressed cats